Essential vitamin K. Vitamin K For strong bones

 • liver cirrhosis of various nature;

-• cancer and their treatment with chemotherapy;
+• cancer diseases and their treatment with chemotherapy;

-• pathology of the organs of the gastrointestinal tract;
+• pathologies of the gastrointestinal tract;

-• severe kidney pathology in a chronic form;
+• severe kidney pathology in chronic form;

 • alcoholism.